Beachdog Farm

 Pasture-Raised Pork

-The Kunekune is a small heritage breed from New Zealand, are pasture grazing pigs that are slow growing but worth the wait.
-The pork that they produce is a succulent red marbled meat, locked in a layer of fat around it keeping it juicy and full of flavor.
+The Kunekune is a small heritage breed from New Zealand.
+They are pasture-grazing pigs that are slow-growing but worth the wait.
+Their pork is succulent, red marbled meat locked in a layer of fat around it, keeping it juicy and full of flavor.

 Our Mamma Pigs Madeline and Charlotte